 New Issue of Healthy Animals Now OnlineBy Sandra Avant

-Twice a year, one article in Healthy Animals focuses on a particular element of ARS animal research.
-The current issue highlights research to help control and prevent bacterial diseases that affect cattle.
+Each quarter, one article in Healthy Animals focuses on a particular element of ARS animal research.
+The current issue examines ARS research on genes and their connection to diseases, birth defects and the overall health of cattle.

 Other research highlighted in this issue includes:

 - Rising carbon dioxide (CO2) can reverse drying effects of predicted higher temperatures on semi-arid rangelands.

 - A new freeze-drying method transforms fish into tasty snacks.

 - A study shows how dairies contribute to greenhouse gas emissions.

 Professionals interested in animal health issues might want to bookmark the site as a resource for locating animal health experts.
 An index lists ARS research locations covering 70 animal health topics.
 These range from specific diseases, such as Lyme disease, to broad subjects such as nutrition or parasites.